purdue-cs193-fall-2019/homework-1-t-shastri123/index.md

 # Tejas Shastri's First CS193 Homework

 - I like that CS 193 is taught by other students
-- I like how the lecutures are funny
+- I like how the lectures are funny
 - I enjoy CS in general